Back to DWU AI Articles

 United Airlines: The Largest Corporate Pension Default

 United Airlines' termination remains the largest corporate pension default in PBGC history.
 On May 10, 2005, U.S. Bankruptcy Judge Eugene Wedoff approved the transfer of all four United pension plans—covering 121,500 active and retired employees—with combined underfunding of approximately $9.8 billion to the PBGC.
 The PBGC guaranteed approximately $6.6 billion of that amount.
-United pilots experienced the steepest benefit reductions because the PBGC's 2005 maximum monthly guarantee of $3,801.14 (age 65) applied while FAA rules then mandated pilot retirement at age 60, resulting in a lower guarantee for those retiring earlier.
+United workers faced benefit reductions of approximately one-third (33%) because the PBGC's 2005 maximum monthly guarantee of $3,801.14 (age 65) applied while FAA rules then mandated pilot retirement at age 60, resulting in a lower guarantee for those retiring earlier.

 Delta Air Lines: Pilots' Plan Termination